Hotmoka/hotmoka/tutorial/Takamaka.md

 fallback function of Solidity) are `final` in Takamaka and very cheap in terms of gas.
 In particular, inter-contract calls are not especially expensive in Takamaka, since they are just a method invocation in Java bytecode (one bytecode instruction).
-They are not new transactions.
+They are *not* new transactions.
 They are actually cheaper than updating a map of balances.
-Moroever, avoiding the `widthdraw()` transactions means reducing the overall number of blockchain transactions.
+Moroever, avoiding the `widthdraw()` transactions means reducing the overall number of transactions.
 Hence, the withdrawing pattern is both useless in Takamaka and more expensive than paying back previous contracts immediately.